SUSE/sesdev/README.md

-# sesdev - deploy and manage SES/Ceph clusters<br/>
+# sesdev - whack SES/Ceph clusters with a wet noodle<br/>

 `sesdev` is a CLI tool to deploy Ceph clusters (both the upstream and SUSE downstream versions).